 4. Hear Live Music

 From Buddy Guy to Dhoad Gypsies of Rajasthan to Suzzy Roche, Fairfield attracts world-class and regional acts as well as stellar local talent to its many venues.
-Check the schedules at the Sondheim Center in the Fairfield Arts & Convention Center, Cafe Paradiso, Depot Brewery, and the Bookhouse.
-On Wednesday nights, witness the unbeatable charm of early and late open mics, as amateurs and professionals alike share their passions with heartfelt—and unpredictable—performances.
+Check the schedules at the Sondheim Center in the Fairfield Arts & Convention Center and Cafe Paradiso.
+On Wednesday nights, witness the unbeatable charm of open mic at Cafe Paradiso, as amateurs and professionals alike share their passions with heartfelt—and unpredictable—performances.

 5. Shop & Browse

 A fun assortment of one-of-a-kind shops surrounds the square.
-You’ll find health products, home & kitchen goods, amazing gifts, chocolate, wine, yarn, fine jewelry, kids’ toys, and collectibles—all within a short walk.
+You’ll find health products, home & kitchen goods, amazing gifts, Ecuadorian clothing and accessories, chocolate, wine, yarn, fine jewelry, kids’ toys, and collectibles—all within a short walk.

 6. Go Thrifting

 Speaking of collectibles, Fairfield is home to half a dozen resale shops: My Lucky Day, the Bargain Box, Too Good 2 Be Threw, the Collectors Store, and Goodwill.
 Don’t miss the Fairfield Restore, with its ever-changing assortment of bargain-priced furniture and building supplies.
 All sales support Fairfield’s Habitat for Humanity.